It’s Time to Honor the Past and Face the Future

 - Eric Rhoads, Founder/Publisher of Fine Art Connoisseur

-A Special Pre-Convention Workshop for Fine-Tuning In-Depth Skills
+A Special Pre-Convention Course for Fine-Tuning In-Depth Skills

-FACE will offer an optional pre-convention workshop that will allow you to go in-depth with top artist Casey Baugh.
+FACE will offer an optional pre-convention course that will allow you to go in-depth with top artist Casey Baugh.

 Planting a Flag in the Middle of the Modern World